zichengwang/LearnOpenGL/README.md

 # LearnOpenGL
-The test code when learn opengl
+This is the test code when i learn opengl, the source of the code comes from https://learnopengl-cn.github.io/